20 October 2017

 Conor Lydon, Associate Director, commented: “With post-recession development growth getting back to levels not seen for two decades, the need for reliable advisory services is paramount.
 The risks associated with brownfield re-development are numerous and can often include time delays, financial, legal and reputational.”

 “However,” Conor added, “seeking early engagement with your specialists - be it your solicitor, environmental consultant or planning & public affairs consultant - is key to mitigating these risks and should put you in a strong position during the sale or acquisition of brownfield sites.”

-Constructed on brownfield land associated with Belfast’s industrial heritage, the Titanic building itself hosted a whopping 130 delegates from various public and private backgrounds.
+Constructed on brownfield land associated with Belfast’s industrial heritage, the Titanic building itself hosted 130 delegates from various public and private backgrounds.

-Among other speakers, our own Alan Dew, Principal Geo-Environmental Consultant, delivered a presentation on Environmental Due Diligence, liability, and how to realise a site’s economic potential through its commercial lifecycle, followed by several interesting studies.
+Among other speakers, Alan Dew, Principal Geo-Environmental Consultant, delivered a presentation on Environmental Due Diligence liability and how to realise a site’s economic potential through its commercial lifecycle, followed by several interesting studies.

 Other speakers included Maria O’Loan, Partner at Tughans, and Daniel McLaughlin, Public Affairs Consultant at Strategic Planning, who spoke about minimising risk in contaminated land and the requirements and benefits of pre-acquisition engagement, pre-application engagement, as well as stakeholder consultation and engagement.

 Glen O’Halloran, UK & Ireland Environmental Risk Manager at Chubb, concluded the talks with a presentation on environmental risk transfer, potential liability bounce-back and environmental insurance usage.

 Finally, a short Q&A session was held to close out the event, with many delegates continuing discussions and networking afterwards.